xblackwaterx/log-analysis-assignment/README.md

 ### Input File Format

-This script assumes the log file is in a format similar to the following:
+This script assumes the log file is in a format similar to the following: (*CHECK "sample.log"*)

 ```
 192.168.1.1 - - [12/Dec/2023:06:25:13 +0000] "GET /index.html HTTP/1.1" 200 1234